Combidi/UIControlEventActions/README.md

 Add closure based callbacks for all available UIControl.Events as an alternative to the default target-action pattern

+Note: This might no longer be usefull since Apple introduced their own closure based API's in iOS 14

 ## Usage

     // Adding actions